onsemiro11/Camera-Lidar-based-Alert-Object-Detection-and-Tracking-and-Distance-Measurement-during-Driving/README.md

 # Camera & Lidar based Alert Object Detection and Distance Measurement during Driving
-A web interface for real-time yolo inference using streamlit.
-It supports CPU and GPU inference, supports both images and videos and uploading your own custom models.
+A web interface for Sensor Fusion, Camera - Lidar Calibration and object detection & distance Measurement using streamlit.

+It supports CPU and GPU inference, supports both images and videos and uploading your own custom models. but, up to now, you can't use your own lidar file..
+I will setup it.

 <img src="output.gif" alt="demo of the dashboard" width="800"/>